nolanschan/nolanschan.github.io/projects/speakerrec/index.markdown

 ### Dataset Selection ###

 For this project, I used the ["Speech Command Dataset"](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html) created by the TensorFlow and Google AIY teams.
 It contains 65,000 1-second-long utterances of 30 short words submitted by members of the public through the AIY website.
-These include commonly-used "command" words (yes, no, stop, on, off), digitals, directions, as well as some miscellaneous words and names.
+These include commonly-used "command" words (yes, no, stop, on, off), digits, directions, as well as some miscellaneous words and names.

 My motivation behind using this dataset rather than other popular speech datasets like VoxForge was because of the fact that this project was for a Fractals course.
 I wanted to have example clips of different people saying the same words multiple times in order to show the self-similarities in the time and frequency domains.